 “I love the white tees from Devereux.
 Not only are they super soft, but the relaxed vibe of the slub jersey and raw hems can either be paired with a good old pair of beat up jeans or dressed up with a nice blazer.” - Fred Kim, Senior Account Executive Agentry PR

 “There is something magical about a product that does exactly what you need it to do at a fair price.
 Hence the obsession with brands like Muji and other minimalist design-forward companies.
 A plain white tee is arguably ground zero of sartorial minimalism, and a well-made one for a fair price makes it that much more satisfying.
 I recommend the basic white tee by alternative apparel — it’s well-made and easily accessed year-round at a fair price that won’t immediately draw anxiety if you go full Steve McQueen and spill coffee all over it while off-roading in your mustang fastback.” —Brian Slizgi, pharmaceutical R&D consultant

-“My new favorite T-shirt line is Sunspel, an old-school British luxury line with insanely high craftsmanship — great fit and fabric — while not being as expensive as it could be.
-I also like Wings + Horn, which has extremely soft cotton shirts.” —Ken Chen, Executive Director of the Asian American Writers’ Workshop
+“My favorite T-shirt line is Sunspel, an old-school British luxury line with insanely high craftsmanship — great fit and fabric — while not being as expensive as it could be.
+I also like Wings + Horn, which has extremely soft cotton shirts.” —Ken Chen, executive director of the Asian American Writers’ Workshop

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best men’s wardrobe basics, black t-shirt for men, jeans for men, white sneakers for men, and flattering clothes for men.
 We update links when possible, but note that deals can expire and all prices are subject to change.